Link Exchange Guide – Effective Strategies to Swap Backlinks

 When Googlebot visits the group of websites on your list and finds the web addresses, it acts as a plus point for the site’s popularity.
 Having more of these points will help build a more significant quality site.

 However, if the crawler notices a sudden change in the web addresses, it is a warning sign for the website.
-It is considered spam, and Google might penalize your site manually.
+It is considered spammy links, and Google might penalize your site manually.

 Too many suspicious and inappropriate web addresses will harm your site as well as your SEO.